deluminators/friendaffinity/README.md

 For viewing the documentation, go to idea.docx
-For viewing the project presentation go to jobin presentation.pdf For viewing the undertaking document go to undertaking.docx For viewing the Python Codes used go to Python Codes For viewing the Web Applcation's codes used go to Friend_Affinity_FinderV2.0
+For viewing the project presentation go to Jobin PPT.pdf For viewing the undertaking document go to undertaking.docx For viewing the Python Codes used go to Python Codes For viewing the Web Applcation's codes used go to Friend_Affinity_FinderV2.0